spree/spree/guides/content/developer/customization/index.md

 Themes are designed to overhaul the entire look and feel of a Spree store (or its administration system).
-Themes are distributed in exactly the same manner as extensions, but don’t generally include logic customizations.
+Themes are distributed in exactly the same manner as extensions, but don't generally include logic customizations.

 ***